Frederick Augustus I of Saxony: Foreign policy until the peace with Napoleon

 Frederick Augustus also did not participate in the creation of the Confederation of the Rhine, which led to the final dissolution of the Holy Roman Empire.
-With respect to the Prussian idea of a north German empire, within which Saxony was supposed to be raised to a kingdom, he appeared reserved.
+With respect to the Prussian idea of a North German empire, within which Saxony was supposed to be raised to a kingdom, he appeared reserved.
 However, after September 1806, in response to the Berlin Ultimatum, which demanded the withdrawal of French troops from the left bank of the Rhine, Napoleon advanced as far as Thuringia.
 At that point, Frederick Augustus joined with Prussia.
-However, at the twin battles of Jena and Auerstedt in 1806 Napoleon inflicted a crushing defeat on the Prusso–Saxon troops.
+However, at the twin battles of Jena and Auerstedt in 1806, Napoleon inflicted a crushing defeat on the Prusso–Saxon troops.
 The Prussian government and army then withdrew headlong to the east.
-Frederick Augustus, left without any information concerning Prussian intentions, and with Napoleon's troops about to occupy Saxony, was forced to conclude peace.
-On 11 December 1806 in Poznań a treaty was signed by authorized representatives of both sides.
-According to its terms, Saxony was forced to join the Confederation of the Rhine and to surrender parts of Thuringia to the recently organized Kingdom of Westphalia.
+Frederick Augustus, left without any information concerning Prussian intentions and with Napoleon's troops about to occupy Saxony, was forced to conclude peace.
+On 11 December 1806 in Poznań, a treaty was signed by authorised representatives of both sides.
+According to its terms, Saxony was forced to join the Confederation of the Rhine and to surrender parts of Thuringia to the recently organised Kingdom of Westphalia.
 As compensation, Saxony was given the area around Cottbus and was raised to the status of a kingdom alongside the Confederation states of Bavaria and Württemberg.